 It was so very pleasant at Gökkaya that both of us slept late.
 We both felt kind of lazy and spent most of the morning doing nothing more than enjoying the lovely surroundings.
 We were very fortunate to be some distance from other boats but this anchorage has so many inlets and small islands that this is still possible despite the large number of gulets.

-Later I spend a rather sweaty hour changing the engine oil, oil filter, and the engine fuel filter.
+Later I spent a rather sweaty hour changing the engine oil, oil filter, and the engine fuel filter.
 I had a very hard time pumping out the used oil and I think that I only got half of it.
 Bleeding the fuel lines after the fuel filter change was no problem.
 Also the used fuel filter was remarkably clean, unlike last year in Sicily.
 Either the new Racor pre-filter is doing a very good job or the fuel in Turkey and Greece is much cleaner than the fuel in Italy.

 We left Gökkaya at 15:10 and motor-sailed, as there was very little wind, with the tent in place to Finike (14.6 M) where we arrived at 17:40.
 The marina [36° 17.7' N 30° 09.2' E] was almost completed and it was very large.
 We docked alongside a pier with only a few sailboats and no gulets.
 Water and electricity were available so we could continue running the refrigerator.
 We were told by the marina attendant that Thetis was the first Greek flagged yacht to dock there.